-The Florida Aquarium is located on the water in Tampa.
+The Florida Aquarium is located on the water in Tampa, and is one of the top things to do in Tampa.
 You can enjoy seeing local aquatic life and exotic fish.
 I recommend checking out the great Pacific octopus which can be seen breaking into shellfish and squeezing into grooves in the coral.

 🍔 Getting Hungry?
 Walk next door to Sparkman Wharf, where you can find plenty of food and drink vendors.

 Nature and recreation

 Located an hour outside Orlando, Circle B Bar Reserve is a pristine example of Central Florida wilderness.
 This is the perfect location for bird-watching and seeing native animals, like wild turkey and white-tailed deer.

 👉 Safety Tip: I don’t consider this a dangerous area to hike, but visitors should be mindful of the native wildlife.
 Bobcats, alligators, and feral pigs are regularly seen crossing the trails.
 Believe it or not, the pigs tend to be the most aggressive in that group.